-Muizenberg’s Casa Labia is a national monument and home to a contemporary art gallery.
-Solo and group art exhibitions happen regularly but the Natale Labia Collection is permanent.
-This body of work features a number of 18th- to 20th-century European oil paintings, including priceless Boucher pieces, the kind of which are only seen in institutions like the Louvre Museum in Paris.
-There’s also an on-site café serving traditional Italian meals, hot chocolate, freshly baked muffin.
+Muizenberg’s Casa Labia is a national monument and home to a body of work that features a number of 18th- to 20th-century European oil paintings, including priceless Boucher pieces, the kind only seen in institutions like the Louvre Museum in Paris.
+There’s also an on-site café serving traditional Italian meals at Casa Labia.

 Cost: Free – there is no entrance fee to view the artworks.

 192 Main Road (a short walk from the train station) | Muizenberg | Cape Town | +27 (0)21 788 6068

 THEN THERE’S ALWAYS IZIKO MUSEUMS

 There are 14 museums under the Iziko Museums banner, including the Planetarium mentioned above, and this suite alone can keep you permanently entertained with the many exhibitions and events throughout the year.
 Besides offering wonderful experiences, it’s reasonable to go to one of the Iziko Museums.